cypress-io/cypress-documentation/source/api/events/file-preprocessor-event.md

 # Recipes

-We've also added some recipes showing how to utilize these preprocessors.
+We've also have some recipes showing how to utilize these preprocessors.

 Here are two recipes using both webpack and browserify to write your tests in TypeScript.